 This past week America has seen another chapter in the continuing exchange of a nation that has not moved any closer to being unified since the swearing in of the new administration.

 Art sometimes manages to cross the line into politics, and vice versa.
-Earlier today, this line was crossed then redrawn as 16 prominent artists, authors, performers, architects and others from the Committee on the Arts and the Humanities submitted an open letter of resignation to the president in protest of his response to the recent Charlottesville incident which many understood to be condoning of the behavior of hate groups such as the white supremacists.
+Earlier today, this line was crossed then redrawn as 16 prominent artists, authors, performers, architects and others from the Committee on the Arts and the Humanities submitted an open letter of resignation to the president in protest of his response to the recent Charlottesville incident which many understood to be condoning of the behavior of hate groups.

 Excerpt from the letter:

 Where previously the president has been all too outspoken and quick to react when the terror came from without, his handling of this domestic incident was considered less than adequate, and more disconcertingly, ambiguous.
 Even when performing at his best, the message has often been one of smugness and conceit rather than that of solace or empathy, as once again witnessed after the more recent tragedy in Barcelona.

 The resignation of these individuals serving on this committee comes on the coat tails of the resignations of numerous members of the business council.
 (Yes, sometimes art does follow commerce.)
 The concern now is that with the already diminished number of conscientious individuals leaving the cabinet or advisory committees, we are left with those, not only unconscientious and unqualified, but extremely irregular for the responsibilities entrusted them.